ModLabsOfficial/ModLabs/README.md

 ## Downloaded Using API

 You must use Gradle to Uses the app.
-It's recommended to use Stable Network , though.
+It's recommended to use Stable Network

-There are two build variants:

- - one with support for Downloaded from ModLabs, (and only supports Android O and above)

- - and one without.
-Supports Android 5 though.

-or use the appropriate build Gradle command.

 ## Contributing